OneGov/onegov-docs/onegov_cloud_modules.rst

 -----------

 Integrates the form library WTForms with OneGov and provides useful functionality related to that.
-May generate html, but won't offer any UI as such.
+May generate HTML, but won't offer any UI as such.

 * `OneGov Form on Github <https://github.com/OneGov/onegov.form.git>`_